natriant/natriant.github.io/_volunteering/uefa.md

 excerpt: ""
 ---

-Volunteered as part of the ticketing team in Geneva, Switzerland, assisting spectators with app troubleshooting, ticket validation, and access issues.
-Provided on-site support for special assistance and accessibility services during the event.
+Volunteered as part of the <b>ticketing team</b> in Geneva, Switzerland, assisting spectators with app troubleshooting, ticket validation, and access issues.
+Provided on-site support for <b>special assistance and accessibility services</b> during the event.